|

 and some higher Superiors have abused minors or broken their vows of celibacy.

 Sexual activity by priests is relatively common.
+Where this tolerance occurs, the reasons are

 close to those argued already with a few variations.
 The subject is too